Download Articles

 Leadership vs. Management: Characteristics of a Leader

-Now if we look at the characteristics of a leader.
-When you hear the term, leader, a number of images may pop into your head.
-One phrase that may come to mind is "he or she is a born leader".
-This phrase does depict a great deal about the difference in managers and leaders as there are a great many distinctions.
-To demonstate characteristics of a leader you must be more strategically focused and rather than directing employees through tasks, they inspire and motivate employees to drive themselves.
-Leaders are adapt in the art of Emotional Intelligence and apply it in a way that attains the best work out of their people.
+To demonstrate characteristics of a leader one must be more strategically focused and rather than directing employees through tasks, they inspire and motivate employees to drive themselves.
+Leaders are adept in the art of Emotional Intelligence and apply it in a way that attains the best work out of their people.

 While a manager receives their authority based on their role, a leader's authority is innate in their approach.
 Good leadership skills are difficult to learn because they are far more behavioral in nature than those skills needed for management.
 Think of how different it is to teach someone to manage a particular task with a handbook on how to perform it versus trying to teach someone to effectively negotiate a sale.
 One, is step by step while the other employs a number of soft skills that, if unfamiliar, can be very difficult to master.
 This is one reason that building characteristics of a leader can be so challenging for new managers.